 Fitzgerald Scholars - http://www.usna.edu/Admissions/Notables/FitzScholars/index.htm

 In addition to furthering their education at schools across the country, students at the Naval Academy annually are in competition for several prestigious scholarships.
-Since Navy's first Rhodes Scholar, E. Van Meter ('28), a total of 46 Naval Academy graduates have received the Rhodes Scholarship, including 13 since 2001.
-Among Navy's most recent recipients is former baseball player Trevor Thompson ('05).
-Also, 24 grads have won George C. Marshall Scholarships, including 14 since 2000.
-A trio of recent graduates earned Bowman Scholarships to the Naval Postgraduate School.
-Lightweight rower Chris Medford ('11), heavyweight rower Mike Shea ('11), rifle standout Kenan Wang ('11) and women's swimming's Mary Elyse Janowski ('12) were each honored as Bowman Scholars.
+Since Navy's first Rhodes Scholar, E. Van Meter ('28), a total of 48 Naval Academy graduates have received the Rhodes Scholarship, including 2013 graduate Katie Whitcombe, a member of the women's track and field team, and 2005 graduate Trevor Thompson, a former baseball player.
+Also, 27 grads have won George C. Marshall Scholarships and a trio of recent graduates earned Bowman Scholarships to the Naval Postgraduate School.
+Lightweight rower Chris Medford ('11), heavyweight rower Mike Shea ('11) and rifle standout Kenan Wang ('11) were each honored as Bowman Scholars.

 Navy's CoSIDA's Academic All-Americans - http://www.navysports.com/trads/navy-cosida-AAA.html

 Naval Academy student-athletes have totaled 101 CoSIDA Academic All-America certificates over the years, with 68 of those awards coming since the start of the 1999-2000 academic year.
 Navy earned six CoSIDA Academic All-America certificates during the 2013-14 season as Elizabeth Hoerner ('14) of the women's soccer team, Zach Davis ('14) of the men's soccer team, Ellen Bradford ('16) of the women's swimming and diving team, Joshua Steves ('15) of the gymnastics team and Brett Bogaard ('14) and Thomas Buffone ('15) of the men's track and field program were recognized.